FORKLIFT OPERATOR TRAINING & TRAIN THE TRAINER

-This Forklift Training Certification course is an OHSA based program that teaches pre-operation forklift inspection, safe operation requirements, proper forklift load handling, operating and moving the machine and hazard avoidance.
+The Forklift Training Certification courses from Safety First Training are OHSA based programs that teach pre-operation forklift inspection, safe operation requirements, proper forklift load handling, operating and moving the machine and hazard avoidance.
 Training offered to companies across Ontario with a focus on Mississauga, Toronto and the GTA.
 We also offer Train the Trainer courses for various Forklifts.

 Note – we do not provide public sessions for individuals

 Want to take an Online course instead?View Online Course